 1. Application type

-This is a classification project since the predictor variable is binary (interested or not interested).
+This project involves classification as the predictor variable is binary (interested or not interested).

-The goal here is to create a model to obtain the probability of being interested as a function of customer features.
+The goal is to create a model to obtain the probability of interest as a function of customer features.

 2. Data set